hlorenzi/customasm/doc/cpudef.md

 The currently available configuration is:

 - `#align <bit_num>`
-Sets the number of bits in a byte for the target machine.
+Sets the number of bits per byte for the target machine.
 For example, `#align 8` is the usual configuration for most modern CPUs.
 Memory addresses are counted in bytes, so, with 8-bit bytes,